nip3o/economeep/README.rst

 Project layout is based on the Two scoops of Django project template for Django 1.5.

-To use this project follow these steps:

-#.
-Create your working environment
-#.
-Install Django and additional dependencies
-#.
-Use the Django admin to create the project

-For more information see docs/install.rst
+For installation instructions, see docs/install.rst